EducloudHQ/rest_with_cdk_typescript/content/list/create_a_lambda_function.md

 Here, we'll create a Lambda function that will list all items in the DynamoDB table.
+Navigate to `lib/*-stack.ts` and modify it with the following code.

 ```ts